Reminiscences of a Stock Operator

 Reminiscences of a Stock Operator is a 1923 roman à clef by American author Edwin Lefèvre.
-It is told in the first person by a character inspired by the life of stock trader Jesse Livermore up to that point.
+It is told in the first person by a character, in the book called Larry Livingston, inspired by the life of stock trader Jesse Livermore up to the time of writing.

 The book remains in print (ISBN 0471770884).
 In December 2009, Wiley published an annotated edition in hardcover, ISBN 0-470-48159-5, that bridges the gap between Lefèvre's fictionalized account and the actual people and places referred to in the book.
 It also includes a foreword by hedge fund manager Paul Tudor Jones.

 Plot

 The book can be divided into three parts: